Application Procedure for the Keck 2018A Semester

 A text box for you to enter an abstract for your proposal.
 The abstract does not need to be repeated in the body of the proposal.

-A text box for you to state why public observations already in the Keck Observatory Archive are not sufficient to meet the science goals of the proposal.
-Note that this is new for 2017B and is an effort to use NASA time on the Keck telescopes as efficiently as possible.
+A text box for you to state why public data already in the Keck Observatory Archive are insufficient to meet the science goals of the proposal.
 Please see the

 for more information and instructions.